I. The significance of ventilation

 (4) Common fans for building

-High-temperature smoke control and extraction fan: can be used for daily ventilation under normal conditions.
+A high-temperature smoke control and extraction fan can be used for daily ventilation under normal conditions.
+In the event of a fire, it extracts high-temperature indoor flue gas to improve indoor air circulation.

-It is suitable for ventilation and smokes exhaust in high-rise buildings, ovens, garages, tunnels, subways, underground shopping malls and other places.
+This fan is designed with high-temperature resistance and is suitable for ventilation and smoke extraction in high-rise buildings, ovens, garages, tunnels, subways, underground shopping malls, and other similar environments.

 Air-conditioning ventilation fan: Centrifugal air-conditioning fan has the advantages of large performance and application range, low noise, light weight, convenient installation and reliable operation.